NathanGillispie/SOA-dynamics/README.md

-#SOA-dynamics
+# SOA-dynamics

-Molecular Dynamics Simulation of SOA
+Molecular Dynamics Simulation of SOAs.
+Will explain what each script does later.